ibm-cloud-docs/monitoring/agent/remove_agent.md

 {:important: .important}
 {:note: .note}

-# Removing a Sysdig agent
+# Removing a monitoring agent
 {: #remove_agent}

-When you delete an {{site.data.keyword.mon_full_notm}} instance, or if you want to stop collecting metrics from a source, you must uninstall the Sysdig agent from sources where it was installed as a service.
-If you deployed a Sysdig agent as a container, you must run docker commands to remove the agent.
+When you delete an {{site.data.keyword.mon_full_notm}} instance, or if you want to stop collecting metrics from a source, you must uninstall the monitoring agent from sources where it was installed as a service.
+If you deployed a monitoring agent as a container, you must run docker commands to remove the agent.
 {:shortdesc}

-## Removing a Sysdig agent from a standard Kubernetes cluster
+## Removing a monitoring agent from a standard Kubernetes cluster
 {: #remove_agent_kube}

-Complete the following steps to remove a Sysdig agent from a Kubernetes cluster:
+Complete the following steps to remove a monitoring agent from a Kubernetes cluster:

 1. Set up the cluster environment.
 Run the following commands: